Strengthen Organizational Culture

 - Gathered feedback (along with resources) from other parks and recreation agencies on their experiences with implementing DEI initiatives (Spring 2021)

-- Held first Team meeting, which included discussing DEI definitions, the Team’s role and expectations, and available resources (e.g., NRPA, IPRA, other Districts) to begin planning next steps for addressing initiative (Spring 2021)
+- Held first Team meeting, which included discussing DEI definitions, the Team’s role and expectations, and available resources (e.g., NRPA, IPRA, other Districts) to begin planning next steps (Spring 2021)

 - Team wrote and distributed to employees an Inclusion Vision Stand to define and communicate the DEI Team's vision of how to create sustainable DEI efforts and foster inclusion across the organization (Summer 2021)